mozilla/sep315/labs/04-incident-response.md

 to we can build StepFunctions to deal with other Cloud trail events that we deem to be untoward.

-Once we have completed this step, this lab is complete, and you should have the basic skills that will allow you build a system, to response to a threat in your application.
+Once we have completed this step, this lab is complete, and you should have the basic skills that will allow you build a system, to respond to a threat in your application.